 Subject Filtering which limits the subjects that get processed.

 The above example will make this rule to only submit for subjects with names that start with "100" or "200".
 When you are setting up your first rule, it's always good to limit the number of subjects to make sure your rule is set up correctly.

 There are regular expression tutorials available online.
 Also, please feel free to send us your question via Brainlife slack team.

 Once you submit your pipeline rule, it should start submitting processes and you can monitor them under the processes tab.

-If you remove a process or task, Brainlife will resubmit another process to handle that subject if the subject has all required input datasets and has not produce the output from the requested app yet.
+If you remove a process or task, Brainlife will resubmit another process to handle that subject if the subject has all required input datasets and has not produced the output from the requested app yet.
 If you don't want them to be resubmitted, please remove or deactivate your rule.

 Troubleshooting Pipeline Rules¶

 Once you submit your pipeline rule, you can monitor the status of the pipeline under the